Could a decent breakfast be the answer?

 On the news this morning, a representative from Childline did mention that they advise youngsters to stay well hydrated (he didn’t specify water however, which is rather key), but what about making sure children eat properly?
 I see countless children, not just from poorer families but middle class families, walking to school in the morning eating a bag of crisps and washing them down with a sugary can.
 It’s estimated that around 32% of children don’t eat breakfast at all.

 t’s not just breakfast, children generally exist on refined carbs and sugary foods eating very little protein, virtually no vegetables or fruit and crucially very few healthy fats.
-Children need protein and fat for their brains to function properly (see my previous blog here which explains this in more detail).
+Children need protein and fat for their brains to function properly.

 Further evidence of children’s terrible diets is the staggering fact that over a third are overweight or obese.
 They’re not eating nutritious food, just lots of cheap and easy calories, and this not only affects their brain function but also their self esteem and energy levels.
 It’s no wonder there’s an epidemic of depression, anxiety and stress among our youngsters today.